scottchiefbaker/SmokeRand/README.md

 # Versions history

-??.12.2025: SmokeRand 0.43
+07.12.2025: SmokeRand 0.43

-- Bug was fixed in the `gap16_count0` test: occasional false failures for cryptographic algorithms (wrong computation of `[value ..
-0 .. value]` gaps percentage was fixed)
 - New algorithms added: `threefish1024`, `mwc63x2`, `xtea2`, `xtea2_64`.
 - New experimental nonlinear generators added: `rge256lite`, `rge256ex`,
   `rge256exctr`, `rge512ex`, `rge512exctr`.
+- Custom batteries implemented as shared libraries are supported now, see the `apps/bat_example.c` and `include/smokerand/plugindefs.h` files.
+  It allows to use TestU01 as a plugin (see the https://github.com/alvoskov/TestU01-threads repository with such plugin containing a multi-threaded version of TestU01)
+- New command line key `--testname=name` was added.
+Now it is possible to write e.g. `--testname=gap16_count0` instead of manual search of numeric testid for the `--testid=id` key.
+- Bug was fixed in the `gap16_count0` test: occasional false failures for cryptographic algorithms (wrong computation of `[value ..
+0 .. value]` gaps percentage was fixed).
+The bug was likely introduced in v0.41 after refactoring after enabling of `-Wconversion` flag.

 16.11.2025: SmokeRand 0.42